Tuning Higher Order Structure in Colloidal Fluids: Methods

 \subsection{Topological Cluster Classification}

-As discussed in the introduction, the topological cluster classification identifies local geometric motifs whose bond topology (defined here through a modified Voronoi decomposition) is identical to that of minimum energy clusters of a specific size \cite{malins2013tcc}.
-These clusters are calculated from the energy optimization algorithm GMIN which uses basin-hoping to find local energetic minimum that corresponds to a specific configuration for an isolated number of particles\cite{wales1997}.
-Now such minimum energy clusters require an attractive interaction, and therefore to investigate the effect of the dipolar interaction, clusters were determined for a dipole added to a Lennard--Jones interaction ~\cite{skipper2023}.
+As discussed in the introduction, the topological cluster classification identifies local geometric motifs whose bond topology (defined here through a modified Voronoi decomposition) is identical to that of minimum energy clusters of a specific size~\cite{malins2013tcc}.
+These clusters are identified using the energy optimization algorithm GMIN which uses \emph{basin-hopping} to find the local energy minimum that corresponds to a specific configuration for a number of particles in isolation~\cite{wales1997}.
+Now such minimum energy clusters require an attractive interaction, and therefore to investigate the effect of the dipolar interaction, clusters were determined for a dipole added to a Lennard--Jones interaction~\cite{skipper2024}.
 That is to say, the interaction potential for which the minimum energy clusters were determined was